TezBaydu/Milestone-Project-1-Band/README.md

 - Statement of the bands music, influence and history
 - Individual synopsis of band members
 - Music Reviews
+- Latest single bulletin with a snippet of playable track

 #### Music

-- List of albums and tracks.
+- List of albums and tracks
-- Images of album covers.
+- Images of album covers
-- Downloadable music content.
+- Downloadable music content
-- Clicking on album or song title gives option to purchase and download or listen via Music streaming service (Spotify, Deezer, Apple)
+- Snippets of some playable tracks to lure user

 #### Events

 - Reviews of past band performances.
 - Calendar of Events
     * Ticket purchase button for each.
-Leads to Ticketmaster site.
+Leads to livenation site.
     * Places clicked links to venue and map location.
 - Quotes from fans and followers.